What is Michigan Workers Compensation

 Medical Claims with Michigan Workers Compensation

-If you are hurt on the job, report the injury to your employer immediately.
+If you have an injury on the job, report the injury to your employer immediately.
 Medical benefits should be provided from the day of injury.
 During the first 28 days of treatment, your employer has the right to choose the doctor.
 After that, you are free to change doctors providing that you notify your employer and insurance company, preferably in writing.
 You do not need authorization from the insurance company or your employer to seek treatment at a hospital, as long as the treatment is reasonable and necessary, and your claim is not in dispute.

 How to file a Michigan Workers Compensation claim

 There is a seven-day waiting period to be eligible for wage-loss benefits.
 If your wage loss is longer than seven consecutive days (including weekends and holidays), you can receive benefits on the eighth day.
 If wage loss is 14 days or longer, you can receive a payment for that first week of disability.
 Weekly benefits are roughly 80 percent of your after-tax wages.